 They are palaces of promise.
 Of anticipation.
 Of things yet to be savored.
 In their aisles lies an ocean of sensation needing only to be thawed, sautéed, grilled or broiled.
-Places without stripper poles aren't supposed to provoke the flights of imagination a supermarket does.
+Places without stripper poles aren't supposed to provoke the flights of fancy a supermarket does.

-If required to entertain a visitor from a foreign country, I would bring them to one.
+If asked to entertain a visitor from a foreign country, I would bring them to one.
 Show them the dozens of aisles with food neatly stacked upon shelves and produce artfully arrayed.
 Here is the bounty promised by a post-WWII America.
 This is the Land of Plenty envisioned by millions of immigrants.

 Yet after working in one, I have come to understand that mine is a view very much in the minority.
 Despite the wonders of Stand n’ Stuff taco shells and laundry detergent scented like a mountain stream, it is apparent the majority of Americans find their weekly visits to the supermarket only slightly more appealing than an IRS audit.

 In an effort to cease irritating my customers, as a supermarket cashier I have dialed down my formerly cheery “Hi!
 How are you?” to a no-nonsense “Have your preferred customer card?” as I begin whisking all manner of produce, meat, cartons and cans down the conveyor belt.